digital-land/technical-documentation/docs/data-operations-manual/Explanation/Key-Concepts/Organisation-and-provision.md

 To modify the Project Organisation list, navigate to the [project](https://github.com/digital-land/specification/tree/main/content/project) folder within the specification repository and select the file depending on the project you wish to update.

-**Note:** Avoid making changes to any files in the [specification](https://github.com/digital-land/specification/tree/main/content) folder in specification repository, as any changes made here will be automatically reverted.
+**Note:** Avoid making changes to any files in the [specification](https://github.com/digital-land/specification/tree/main/specification) folder.
+The specification files are automatically built from the content files after every commit.
+Any changes made here will be automatically reverted.

 This process ensures that all relevant organisations, based on their roles and project affiliations, are accurately associated with each dataset.